You have decided to run your 5K personal best.

 Are long runs necessary for 5K training?

-Even though the 5K is a relatively short race, long runs are also an important and even crucial part of preparation if you wish to run your personal best.
-Due to their numerous benefits, long runs are a part of almost every experienced 5K runner’s training plan.
+Even though the 5K is a relatively short race, long runs are also an important and even crucial part of your preparation if you want to run your personal best.

 What are the benefits of a long run for 5K?